mraniki/tt/README.md

   (e.g. `sell BTCUSDT sl=6000 tp=4500 q=1%`)

 ## Config
-Either use .env file, environment docker compose variable or json db as per below structure.
+Either use .env file or json db as per below structure.
-Environment file or docker variable are loaded in db at the startup.
+Environment file is loaded in db at the startup.

 ### Env
 [env sample](config/env.sample)